 a.
-Facilities: OYA continues to provide culturally responsive, gender-specific, evidence-based treatment approaches in all close-custody facilities that emphasize skill development, cognitive behavioral change, and positive interactions and engagement among youth and staff.
-Staff continue to receive training in the delivery of treatment curricula as well as in proactive problem-solving, verbal de-escalation, behavior management techniques, and Positive Human Development principles.
+Facilities: OYA continues to provide culturally responsive, gender-specific, evidence-based treatment approaches in all close-custody facilities.
+These emphasize skill development, cognitive behavioral change, and positive interactions and engagement among youth and staff.
+Staff continue to receive training in the delivery of treatment curricula as well as in proactive problem-solving, crisis management that includes verbal de-escalation, personal protection and physical restraint, behavior management techniques, and Positive Human Development principles.

-Additionally, the agency continues a comprehensive process to update physical intervention techniques, with an emphasis on early intervention and best practice around physical interventions.
+Additionally, the agency continues to implement and train staff on updated comprehensive physical intervention techniques, with an emphasis on early intervention and best practices around physical interventions.
 The most common physical interventions, including intervening in youth fights and removing an escalated youth from a group living environment, have historically resulted in most of our staff and youth injuries.
-Based on best practices, the agency trained internal master instructors and developed an ongoing training schedule for the entire physical intervention continuum that includes verbal deescalation, youth escort, physical intervention, group control techniques, and defensive tactics.
+Based on best practices, the agency trained internal master instructors and developed an ongoing training schedule for the entire physical intervention continuum that includes verbal de-escalation, youth escort, physical intervention, group control techniques, and defensive tactics.